ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/alerts.rst

 Alert Meta-Attributes
 #####################

-As with resource agents, meta-attributes can be configured for alert agents to affect how Pacemaker calls them.
+As with resources, meta-attributes can be configured for alerts to change whether and how Pacemaker calls them.

 .. table:: **Meta-Attributes of an Alert**
    :class: longtable